Soundscape of Immigrant Voices Shapes Exhibit at the Museum of Jewish Heritage

 Older patrons without a lot of tech experience are finding the exhibit as easy to navigate as younger audiences, Barsky says.
 But the younger ones are particularly intrigued by the refugees’ tales.

 A group of fifth graders previewed the show before it opened.
 “This is New York City,” Barsky says.”Every school kid is at least first-generation.
-I was surprised how much the
+I was surprised how much thekids enjoyed this.”

 [Museum exterior photo by Adam Riggall]